 Blending personal experience with cultural legacy, this homage to the oak tree presents a case for the important role it plays today: in our landscape and in our lives

 James Canton spent two years sitting with and studying the Honywood Oak.
 A colossus of a tree, it would have been a sapling when Magna Carta was signed.
-Inevitably he needs to slow down in order to appreciate it fully, to tune in to its slower time frame, to connect with the ecosystem that lives around it, inside it and beneath it.
-He examines our long-standing dependency on oak trees, and how that has developed and morphed into myth and legend.
-We no longer build our houses and boats from them or grind their acorns into flour in times of famine; physically we don’t need them in the same way now.
-Or do we?
+Initially visiting the tree for escape and solitude, in time he learns to study it more closely.
+He examines how our long-standing dependency on oak trees has developed and morphed into myth and legend.

 The Oak Papers is a stunning, meditative and healing book about the lessons we can learn from the natural world, if only we slow down enough to listen.